-Oophorectomy is a surgical procedure for removing one or both the ovaries.
+Ovary Removal Surgery, also called Oophorectomy, is a procedure in which one or both the ovaries are surgically removed.
 Ovaries are an important reproductive organ that stores and releases eggs responsible for fertilization and produces hormones that control menstrual periods.

 Oophorectomy is generally done in conjunction with other uterus removal surgery (hysterectomy).
 Oophorectomy is commonly called Ovary Removal Surgery.